NordLandeW/DyNode-docs/docs/en/guide/advanced-edit.md

 ## Expressions

 :::warning
-This is a very early **experimental** feature and may change frequently in upcoming versions.
+This is a very early **experimental** feature.
 It is recommended to back up your project before using it.
 :::

 Press <kbd>0</kbd> to input an expression.